Board Members

 2. Executive Personnel or a director who is not an Executive Personnel of the Company’s parent company;

-3. Audit & Supervisory Board members of the Company’s parent company (only in the case of independent outside Audit & Supervisory Board members); or
+3. Directors who are members of the Audit and Supervisory Committee of the Company’s parent company (only in the case of Directors who are members of the Audit and Supervisory Committee); or

 4. Executive Personnel of companies that share the same parent company as the Company.